Is Organizational Culture Play an Important Role in Success

 4- The change is in the trial period; it is subject to experimentation in a gradual manner and liable to be modified as it is implemented.

 Understanding organizational culture has become vital for companies to attain strategic outcomes.
 Strategic organizations have a perspective as to where it will go, which eventually means evaluating the dynamics of the organizational culture with respect to what needs to be changed and what needs to be the same.
 The core value of an organization initiates with the leadership as the subordinates will be motivated by their values and behaviors, thereby developing a strong organizational culture.
 Moreover, when change occurs within an organization, employees may resist its change because people make decisions about aspects they prefer, whereas the management base its choices on organizational preferences.
-In order to manage this change, the organization should provide a strong rationale behind the changed decision made so as to make the change process transparent and apparent.
+In order to manage this change, the organization should provide a strong rationale behind the change decision made so as to make the change process transparent and apparent.

 Need Help or Advice in Content Management: